-When you are unbuckled in your seat, have you seen the seat belt sign go off?
+When you are unbuckled in your seat, have you seen the seat belt sign going off?
 Ever wonder how seat belt sensor works?
-Seat belt sensors/switches are used in various industries including the automotive and the airline industries.
+Seat belt sensors/switches are used in various industries, including the automotive and the airline industries.
 They may soon even become mandatory on buses and trains as well.
-A vehicle can include several types of sensors: weight sensor passenger seat, speed sensor, and connection sensors in buckles.
-There are conditional actions that are based on the sensors state.
+A vehicle can include several types of sensors: weight sensor passenger seat, speed sensor, and connected sensors in buckles.
+There are conditional actions that are based on the sensor’s state.
 They cause the dash indicator light to light up or for the alarm to go off inside.